 The ATLAS Institute passes a milestone today when the 100th student receives a bachelor's degree in Technology, Arts & Media (TAM), the institute's undergraduate engineering major.
 In all, the institute confers 23 bachelor's degrees today, which will bring the total to 120.

 TAM's bachelor's program has grown to more than 260 students since its launch in 2015.
-It grew from the institute’s popular TAM minor and certificate programs, launched in the late 1990s, which allows any student on campus to augment their major with a valuable collection of design and coding skills.
+It grew from the institute’s popular TAM minor and certificate programs, launched in the late 1990s, which allow any student on campus to augment their major with a valuable collection of design and coding skills.
 Approximately 750 students are currently enrolled in either the minor or certificate programs.
 To pursue the TAM major, students are first admitted to the College of Engineering & Applied Science.

 The institute's graduate program now includes 57 students, 17 of whom are pursuing a PhD.
 And across the institute's student community, more than 50 percent are women—a remarkable number for academic programs in engineering, says Mark Gross, the institute's director.